 Food and medications

-Your surgeon will recommend that you stop taking certain medications, such as blood thinners or NSAIDs, at least two weeks prior to surgery.
+Your surgeon will recommend that you stop taking certain medications, such as blood thinners or NSAIDs, at least three weeks prior to surgery.
+You may also need to get certain lab tests before your procedure.

-If your procedure requires the removal of only a small amount of fat, the surgery might be done in an office setting.
-If a large amount of fat needs to be removed — or if you plan to have other procedures done at the same time — the surgery might take place in a hospital followed by an overnight stay.
-In either case, arrange for someone to drive you home after the procedure.
+If your procedure requires the removal of only a small amount of fat, the surgery may be done in an office setting.
+If a large amount of fat will be removed — or if you plan to have other procedures done at the same time — the surgery may take place in a hospital followed by an overnight stay.
+In either case, arrange for someone to drive you home and stay with you for at least the first night after the procedure.

 What you can expect